Average Cost of Paved Asphalt Driveway Installation

 - Who Paves the Asphalt Driveway – You might find hiring a smaller contractor saves you up to 15% over hiring a larger company to install your asphalt driveway.

 - Removal of Old Material – Tearing out old asphalt or concrete and disposing of it is costly.
 Driveway replacement vs a new driveway can cost nearly twice as much.
+Along with the driveway removal, if you have features like an electric security gate, it may also need to be removed and reinstalled, adding to your cost.

 - Extras – Stamped asphalt driveways look like paver stone driveways.
 They’re very attractive, but the cost of stamping will push the total cost above the estimates here – usually by $2.75 – $4.00 per square foot.